About the Global Forum

 UN Photo/Tobin Jones

 The Global Forum on Humanitarian Health Research (GFH2R) brings researchers and humanitarian organizations (including NGOs, local policymakers and international agencies) together to share experiences and promote collaboration around health research in humanitarian settings.
 The meeting is built around case study presentations by researchers from regions of the world affected by humanitarian crises.
-The Global Forum prioritizes the participation of researchers from low- and middle-income countries (LMICs), encourages networking and mentoring, and creates a venue for open and inclusive discussions.
+The Global Forum prioritizes the participation of early- to mid-career researchers from low- and middle-income countries (LMICs), encourages networking and mentoring, and creates a venue for open and inclusive discussions.

 Questions?
 Please email